 AATCC began developing and establishing testing procedures in 1921.
-To date, we have developed more than 200 test methods and evaluation procedures.
+To date, the Association has developed more than 200 test methods and evaluation procedures.

-AATCC test methods and evaluation procedures focus on biological properties, colorfastness, dyeing properties, identification and analysis, and physical properties.
+AATCC test methods and evaluation procedures focus on biological properties, colorfastness, dyeing properties, identification and analysis, and physical properties of textiles.

-Training and education on the use of its testing procedures, along with Proficiency testing programs and a UV Calibration Program ensure good laboratory practices.
+Training and education on the use of testing procedures, along with Proficiency Testing Programs and a UV Calibration Fabric Program ensure good laboratory practices.

 The AATCC also sells a variety of quality control materials that comply with the specific test method parameters found in the AATCC Technical Manual.
-Using authentic quality control materials is important to achieving reproducible results with test methods throughout the world.
+Using authentic quality control materials is important to achieving reproducible results throughout the world.
 AATCC quality control materials are sold directly to customers through the Association’s website, www.aatcc.org, or through local resellers.
-While the Association does not authorize preferred suppliers or distributors, many corporate members of AATCC around the world perform an important service because they keep quality control materials in stock in locations convenient to customers that need them.
+While the Association does not authorize preferred suppliers or distributors, many corporate members of AATCC perform an important service by keeping quality control materials in stock in locations convenient to customers that need them.

-Although it is unscrupulous for organizations to misappropriate the intellectual property of AATCC, there is even a greater danger to organizations that purchase and use counterfeit products.
-The cost to an organization for textile goods that must be returned or rejected due to improper testing greatly outweighs the relatively inexpensive cost of authentic consumable testing materials.
-Buyers should make sure they are purchasing authentic AATCC quality control materials either directly through AATCC or through reputable resellers of authentic AATCC products, such as corporate members of the Association.
+Although it is unscrupulous for organizations to misappropriate the intellectual property of AATCC, there is even a greater danger to organizations that purchase and use counterfeit products or publications.
+The cost to an organization for textile goods that must be returned or rejected due to improper testing greatly outweighs the relatively inexpensive cost of current methods and authentic consumable testing materials.
+Buyers should make sure they are purchasing authentic AATCC methods and quality control materials, either directly through AATCC or through reputable resellers of authentic AATCC products, such as corporate members of the Association.